web-platform-tests/rfcs/rfcs/interop_2023.md

 ### Governance

-The [Interop 2023 team](https://github.com/orgs/web-platform-tests/teams/interop-2023) will manage the overall Interop 2023 effort.
-The team will be formed with the same initial membership as the [’22 team](https://github.com/orgs/web-platform-tests/teams/interop-2022).
+The [Interop team](https://github.com/orgs/web-platform-tests/teams/interop) will manage the overall Interop 2023 effort.
+The team will be formed by renaming the [’22 team](https://github.com/orgs/web-platform-tests/teams/interop-2022).

 The team will meet regularly, with agenda issues created in the repo at least 48 hours in advance, and meeting minutes posted in the issue.